awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-cloudformation-stackset.md

 The `Fn::GetAtt` intrinsic function returns a value for a specified attribute of this type\.

-For more information about using the `Fn::GetAtt` instrinsic function, see [https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-getatt.html](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-getatt.html)\.
+For more information about using the `Fn::GetAtt` intrinsic function, see [https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-getatt.html](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-getatt.html)\.

 #### <a name="aws-resource-cloudformation-stackset-return-values-fn--getatt-fn--getatt"></a>